 Those with a conscience (a) cannot do many things due to their inner voices, and (b) what they do will be done slower after evaluating their actions against an inner voice, and their conceptions of sin and piety.
 One without a conscience, however, will easily (a) do more things, and (b) do them faster.

 Western atheistic society has been marching in the same direction.
 For example, John Locke said that we have no innate knowledge of truth, good, or right; we are born blank slates, and everything is taught to us by the world.
 Therefore, the inner voice of conscience is not an inner voice; it is the voice of other people.
 Then, Charles Darwin purged all ideas of sin and guilt when he said that humans are simply evolved animals; just like animals show no empathy, morality, or conscience, similarly, humans need not worry about these things.
-Then, Frederick Nietzsche argued that the guilt of sin and morality is preventing people from doing great things; we should purge society of religion in order to become Übermensch or powerful men.
+Then, Frederick Nietzsche argued that the guilt of sin and morality was preventing people from doing great things and we should purge society of religion in order to become Übermensch or powerful men.
 Then, Sigmund Freud described the mind as dirty and perverted, and it became sick when this dirt and perversion were not given free rein by Victorian morals.
 Finally, modern materialistic science propped up the idea of genetic determinism leading to the absence of choice or the presence of the illusion of choice.

 Therefore, if you are a Protestant, you need not feel guilty for sin, because God has already made His son suffer for your sins, and your place in heaven is assured by the grace of God—you need only believe in God sending His son to save you and constantly reaffirm this belief.
 Likewise, if you are an atheist, you need not feel guilt, because (a) we are basically animals to do whatever we please, (b) feeling guilty makes us sick, (c) it prevents us from becoming great men, (d) we are not moral beings because morality is just something we were taught by others in society, and (e) even if we violate morality, there is nothing we could do because we are helplessly conditioned by our genes.